apache/sling-org-apache-sling-feature/docs/features.md

 In order to avoid a concept like *Require-Bundle* a feature does not explicitly declare dependencies to other features.
 These are declared by the required capabilities, either explicit or implicit.
 The implicit requirements are calculated by inspecting the contained bundles (and potentially other artifacts like content packages).

 Features can also explicitly declare additional requirements they have over and above the ones coming from the bundles.
 This is done in the `requirements` section of the feature.
+Each requirement has a namespace and optional directives and attributes.

 ```
 A feature declaring additional requirements: